ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 - fix slightly screen tearing in mapping since edgeblend is introduces(coming with next CP update..) <p/>
 - add mapper sync and alternative sync (coming with next CP update..)  <p/>
 - think about adding sonic pi <p/>
-- test https://dicaffeine.com/, it it works, talk to the dev about licensing  <p/>
+- test https://dicaffeine.com/, if it works, talk to the dev about licensing  <p/>
 <p/>

 - Add Buttons to trigger dmxshow together with videoplayer sync (already works with osc/scheduler, sync might cause a lot of webtraffic) <p/>